-In 1312 Goa came under the governance of Delhi Sultanate.
+In 1312 Goa came under the governance of the Delhi Sultanate.
 In 1510, the Portuguese established a permanent settlement in Goa.
-In 1961 Goa and Daman and Diu were taken by the Indian Army from Portuguese.
+In 1961 Goa and Daman and Diu were taken by the Indian Army from the Portuguese.

 The culture of Goan people is a blend of Portuguese and Indian culture.
 Goans is the demonym used by people of Goa and they loved being called by this name.
 They are friendly and full of life people, the holiday spirit of Goa reflects their attitude.

-You can see the unique religious harmony at few places where both Hindus and Christians offer their prayers.
+You can see the unique religious harmony at a few places where both Hindus and Christians offer their prayers.
 They even participate with great enthusiasm in each other’s fairs and festivals.

 The cultural heritage of Goa consists of numerous goa churches, temples, and mosques.
 Portugues were great church builders and they desire to spread their faith.
-However, Hindus and Muslims settlers were nonetheless eager to populate the land with their descendants.
+However, Hindus and Muslim settlers were nonetheless eager to populate the land with their descendants.
 You can witness Goa’s cultural richness is reflected through Gaons folk dances and songs too.

 Goa is a Multi-lingual state, they speak dialects of Konkani and Marathi.
 Konkani is the official language of Goa and the total language used in Goa are English, Portuguese, Konkani, Hindi, and Marathi.

-Goa cuisine is a blend of Portuguese, Muslim and Hindu styles of cooking resulting in great cuisine.
+Goa cuisine is a blend of Portuguese, Muslim, and Hindu styles of cooking resulting in great cuisine.
 They include a lot of seafood which is expertly spiced and herbed, European spices are mixed with Indian curry and peppers.

 Goan use a lot of vinegar and coconut milk in cooking.
 Rice and fish curry is the staple food of Goa.
 During festivals, a Goans vegetable stew known as Khatkhate is very popular, which contains at least five vegetables, fresh coconut, and special Goan spices.

 Pork dishes such as vindaloo, xacuti, chorisa, and sorpotel are popular.
-During Christmas egg-based multilayer sweet dish known as Bebinca is favorite.
+During Christmas egg-based multilayer sweet dish known as Bebinca is a favorite.
 Feni is a popular alcoholic beverage of Goa which is either cashew feni or coconut feni.

 The costume of Goans is according to the tropical climate, generally, they wear cotton clothes.

-Goan Catholic women wear dresses/gowns, while Hindu women wear sari called Nav-vari.
+Goan Catholic women wear dresses/gowns, while Hindu women wear a sari called Nav-vari.
 Other traditional costumes of Goa people are Pano Bhaju, Valkal is a string of beads and leafy loincloths which is still worn in tribes.
 Kashti is a tied knot and saree.
 Goans catholic brides wear a white gown.